Eleven (Stranger Things): Conception and writing

-The Duffer Brothers based the character of Eleven on survivors of the MKUltra experiments, with influences from E.T. and the idea of being an outsider.
+The Duffer Brothers based the character of Eleven on survivors of the MKUltra experiments, with influences from E.T. from Steven Spielberg's 1982 film E.T. the Extra-Terrestrial, Carrie White from Stephen King's 1974 novel Carrie and the 1976 film Carrie, Charlie McGee from Stephen King's 1980 novel Firestarter and the 1984 film Firestarter and the idea of being an outsider.
 They also drew inspiration from the anime Elfen Lied and Akira, saying they "wanted there to be a mystery in her past, and also have her seem a little scary."
+Eleven was also inspired by Jean Grey from Marvel's X-Men comics.
 Originally planned as a feature film, Stranger Things was then pitched to Netflix as a limited series, and it was planned that Eleven would sacrifice herself in the last episode of the series.
 After Netflix was then keen for the show to be continued in a second season, the brothers decided to change the ending to keep the character alive.